Topics

 Up

+Laxton has a wide appeal for groups of all ages, whether their interest is educational or social.
 All topics can be covered at the level required by the organiser.
 For school groups, Stuart Rose is pleased to tailor his programme to the specific requirements of teachers working on various National Curriculum or Key Stage topics.
-University undergraduate and post graduate groups also find Laxton to be a place of significant interest, and their visits can also be catered for.
+University undergraduate and post graduate groups also find Laxton to be a place of significant interest and their visits can also be catered for.

-Agriculture - the working of the open field system; the impact of the change of political emphasis in terms of subsidy from a productivity basis to a conservation and environmental basis.
+• Agriculture and Countryside Stewardship - the working of the open field system; the impact of the change of political emphasis in terms of subsidy from a productivity basis to a conservation and environmental basis.

-Wild flowers, wildlife, conservation and Countryside Stewardship - Laxton is rich in wild flowers and many species, formerly common in English meadowlands of old can still be seen in profusion in the sykes of the open fields.
+• Wild flowers, wildlife, conservation - Laxton is rich in wild flowers and many species, formerly common in English meadowlands of old can still be seen in profusion in the sykes of the open fields.
 These areas are designated as unimproved meadowlands and some are additionally designated as Sites of Special Scientific Interest (SSSIs).